Copyright © Classic Wall Finishes, LLC. All rights reserved.

 Frequently check that your cloth is clean.
+We recommend our Better Than Cheesecloth Towels.
+They are sturdy, lint free and washable.
 An old and overused cloth can become clogged with wax and therefore, ineffective.
 Let the remaining thin layer of wax dry before buffing.
-This process can take as little as 10-20 minutes, but recommend waiting anywhere from 2 hours to overnight, to be thorough.
+This process can take as little as 10-20 minutes, but recommend waiting overnight before buffing your final coat of wax.

 The wax is dry when the surface no longer feels cool or damp to the touch.
 Next, buff with soft cotton cloths.
 Buffing lightly will produce a satin sheen, while more vigorous buffing can produce a higher sheen or even a gloss.

 Important: Always apply Clear Soft Wax before applying any Dark Soft Wax.

 For an aged effect, push Dark Soft Wax into crevices, and wipe it back with some clear wax.
 Soft Wax will be dry to the touch very quickly but take longer to harden or “cure.”
 This curing process can take 5-21 days, depending on temperature and application thickness.

 How many coats of Annie Sloan Clear Wax do you recommend using to seal the piece?